mnieber/aspiration/README.md

 In order to understand what F really does, we only need to look at F's body, and at the single place where F's callbacks are implemented.

-## A quick note on debugging
+## Debugging

-With Aspiration you can decorate your functions so that they can receive a callbacks object.
-To avoid stepping into the decorator function, add `/aspiration/` to the ignore list of your debugger.
+With Aspiration you can wrap your functions so that they can receive a callbacks object.
+To avoid stepping into the wrapper function, add `/aspiration/` to the ignore list of your debugger.

+## A quick note on the history of this library

+This library used to be more complex.
+I realized I could achieve the same goals in a simpler way.
+Fortunately, very likely, no one except for myself ever used the old version.

-## The host decorator
+## The withCbs wrapper function

-Assume that we have a function (let's call it the `host` function) that we wish to extend using AOP.
+Assume that we have a class (that I shall call the `container`) with a function (let's call it the `host` function) that we wish to extend using AOP.
 In the example below, the host function is `Selection.selectItem`.
-Currently, it does not yet take any
+Currently, it does not yet take any callbacks:
-callbacks:

 ```typescript
 export type SelectionParamsT = {